EduardoKenji/test-rover/README.md

 ```
 bundle install
 ```
 4) The current implementation supports **command line arguments**.
 The input text files need to placed in the `input_files` folder.
-The output text files need to be placed in the `output_files` folder.
+The output text files will be generated in the `output_files` folder.
 It can be run like this:
 ```
 ruby lib/test_rover.rb example_input.txt example_output.txt
 ```